nemanjakojic/docker-containers-demo/README.txt

 ---------------------------------------------------------------------
 Instructions for Running the Solution
 ---------------------------------------------------------------------
+ PREREQUISITES: docker, docker-compose
+ (The setup has been tested on Ubuntu 20.04.)

- Run 'sudo docker-compose up -d' to build, deploy and run the containers.
+ Run 'sudo docker-compose up -d' command to build, deploy and run the containers.

  NOTE: The script that initializes the database schema will wait until
        the SQL Server instance is ready (up and running).